-(1) For the period ending December 2023, the debt obligations bore interest at floating rates, including floating rates associated with the Secured Overnight Financing Rate (SOFR) for the interest period plus an applicable interest margin per annum.
-Floating rates associated with SOFR for the interest payments made in December 2023 ranged from 5.338% to 6.142%.
-For the period ending December 2022, the debt obligations bore interest at a floating rate associated with SOFR for the interest period or the London Interbank Offered Rate plus an applicable interest margin per annum, as applicable.
+(1) For the period ending December 2024, the debt obligations bore interest at floating rates, including floating rates associated with the Secured Overnight Financing Rate (SOFR) for the interest period plus an applicable interest margin per annum.
+Floating rates associated with SOFR for the interest payments made in December 2024 ranged from 4.598% to 5.556%.